hprovenza/virtual-envs-conda-orientation/virtual-environments-tutorial.md

 # Learning about virtual environments with conda
-#### Background information
-* The standard package manager in python is pip (Pip Installs Packages)
-* The standard central repository for python packages is PyPI (Python Package Index)

 ## What's wrong with just using one Python installation for everything?
 #### It's a pain to use different versions of Python for different projects.